Table of Contents

-So contouring is your beloved makeup technique and you strongly believe that there is no possible version of contouring which you are not aware of.
+So contouring is your beloved makeup technique, and you strongly believe there is no possible contouring version you are unaware of.
 Well, you are wrong, gal!
-Even if you are a pro at contouring who keeps sculpting almost each and every body part, the chances are big that you are yet to hear about this latest spin on the technique.
-We are talking about ‘nail contouring’, the new crazy manicure trend that makes us realize that our nails need to be sculpted too!
-At least if you are dying to fake long beautiful nails without putting much effort in it, you should give this foolproof method a try.
+Even if you are a pro at contouring who keeps sculpting almost every body part, the chances are that you have yet to hear about this latest spin on the technique.
+We are talking about ‘nail contouring,’ the new crazy manicure trend that makes us realize that our nails must be sculpted, too!
+At least if you are dying to fake long, beautiful nails without putting much effort into it, you should try this foolproof method.
 We are sure you are going to love it.
 Let’s know everything about nail contouring from this post:

 What Is Nail Contouring?

 The trend of ‘contouring’ was started by model and reality star Kim Kardashian to show how a face can look perfectly chiseled by creating the illusion of more proportioned features (cheekbones, jawlines, etc.) with the help of makeup.
-Gradually, the ‘craze of sculpting’ took Instagram over and several makeup artists, makeup enthusiasts, bloggers, and vloggers started contouring different other parts of their bodies including neck, collarbones, cleavage, chest, abs, butt, legs, ears, hair, and so on.
-Nail contouring is basically the nail-friendly version of this contouring technique that promises longer sexier talons in just a few strategic brushstrokes.
+Gradually, the ‘craze of sculpting’ took Instagram over, and several makeup artists, makeup enthusiasts, bloggers, and vloggers started contouring different other parts of their bodies, including neck, collarbones, cleavage, chest, abs, butt, legs, ears, hair, and so on.
+Nail contouring is the nail-friendly version of this contouring technique that promises longer, sexier talons in just a few strategic brushstrokes.
+(1) (2)

-Though the name ‘nail contouring’ sounds quite funky and sometimes a bit ridiculous too, it has been gaining momentum and emerging as a cult beauty trend.
+Though the name ‘nail contouring’ sounds funky and sometimes ridiculous, it has gained momentum and emerged as a cult beauty trend.
 Just like highlighting and contouring the nose, it involves the application of streamlined sweeps of nail paints while keeping the sides of the nails bare.
-In short, it creates a perfect balance of light and dark shades to give an illusion of thinner-looking, elongated nails with no use of acrylics or gels.
-The procedure is extremely simple to do, the style is easy to pull off, and the result is elegant to show.
+In short, it creates a perfect balance of light and dark shades, giving an illusion of thinner-looking, elongated nails without using acrylics or gels.
+The procedure is straightforward, the style is easy to pull off, and the result is elegant.

 How Did The Trend Start?

-The concept of contouring nails was brainstormed by Jin Soon Choi, a famous NYC-based nail artist as well as the founder of ‘Jin Soon polishes’.
-She coined the term ‘nail contouring’ to show us a ‘nifty’ way of faking slimmer fingers and nails.
-In an interview with Cosmopolitan, the Korea-born manicurist revealed, “This is something I used to do when I was young.
+The concept of contouring nails was brainstormed by Jin Soon Choi, a famous NYC-based nail artist and the founder of ‘Jin Soon Polishes.
+She coined the term’ nail contouring’ to show us a ‘nifty’ way of faking slimmer fingers and nails.
+In an interview with Cosmopolitan, the Korean-born manicurist revealed, “This is something I used to do when I was young.
 When I was growing up, my friends and I wouldn’t extend the color to the sides of our nails to make our nails look more elongated.”

 How To Contour Your Nails?